A Day at The Contemporary Craft Festival.

 Lace weight alpaca.

 This wool!
-This is completely gorgeous.
-I have never felt a wool so delicately soft.
-This is probably because I can only ever afford the cheap stuff, which is never going to get any where near the quality of this.
-I think this one hank (I don’t like saying the word hank at all but I think that is what this is) will make a shawl.
-It’s lace weight so it’ll go far.
+This is completely gorgeous yarn.
+I have never felt wool so delicately soft.
+This is probably because I can only ever afford the cheap stuff, which is never going to get anywhere near the quality of this.
+I think this one hank (I don’t like saying the word hank at all, but I think that is what this is) will make a fine crochet shawl.
+It’s lace weight, so it’ll go far.
 It took an age to wind into a ball.
 I used two bottles of wine to hold the yarn in place.

 Belinda Harris-Reid